Travelling to Hong Kong? Your Step-By-Step COVID-19 Guide

 There has been an explosion of information, comments and opinions on COVID-19 on the internet and social media.
 We believe that on serious topics in general, and on public health matters in particular, it is essential that you rely on facts and credible, expert information.
 Our mission at AD MediLink is to bring you the best possible information and advice, so you can make the best choices for you and your family.

-Like other places, Hong Kong has implemented lots of new (and changing rules) due to COVID-19.
+Like other places, Hong Kong has implemented lots of new (and changing rules) due to COVID-19, as the third wave has already brought more than 2,000 new cases and 34 deaths.
 Currently, only residents are allowed entry into Hong Kong.
 Those who are allowed entry are subject to strict rules including screening, testing and a 2-week mandatory quarantine upon their arrival.

 We’ve created a step-by-step guide with all the links and resources you need: from the airport to the end of your quarantine, to make things easier for you.